siggame/octo-robot/README.md

 You will only need to read steps 1 through 7 everything else will be explained.
 I would however suggest using a different database name and user name for the postgress database, but reguardless of what you use just remember to write it down somewhere as it will be used later.

+3.4 ish)

+more or less exact command to complete setting up a postgres server

+sudo apt-get update && sudo apt-get upgrade && sudo apt-get install libpq-dev python-dev sudo apt-get install postgresql postgresql-contrib These should install the nessasary libraries for postgres python will still need some required packages to interact with postgres which should be satified by psycopg2, this should be covered by buildout

+Now we'll need to build the database and the user

+Everything in qoutes will be used as the name of what it was used for, but should be renamed when you are making the object

+sudo su - postgres

+should have postgres as the user name of who you are log in as, i.e. the first word on the far left of the terminal

+createdb "arena_test_db"

+createuser "arena_test_user" -P

+You'll be prompted for a password for new role. make sure to remember the password.

+exit

+to logout from the postgres user

+then you'll need to set the postgres user name, db name, and password in the secret file.

 4) Configure the database connection.
-   - In the folder arena/settings is a file named production.py this file will need to have the database information.
+   - In the folder arena/settings is a file named production.py this file will need to have the database information. this information is passed in from a file named secret_settings.py
    - Change the fields "Engine" : to have 'django.db.backends.postgresql_psycopg2'

-   - set name to what you called your database
-   - set the user and password into the secret_settings.py file located in arena/settings/ folder. (note this file will not exist intially and will be created upon first accessing a django model if you have made the database this file should have been created)
+The secret file is located in teh settings folder, if the secret file does not exist then you'll need to atleast run ./bin/production

+which will generate it for you.

+after which open the secret_settings.py file in arena/settings folder and add int eh postgres name, db the user and password

+should be good to go on generating the database scheme and getting the magic of the arena.

+cd back to the base project directory, octo-robot

+./bin/production sql thunderdome
+./bin/production sql k_storage
+./bin/production syncdb

+You should get a prompt asking for information about setting up a test user.
+Fill all that information in.
+should be like user name, email and password its all for the admin account of the django website.

+(IGNORE STEP 5)
 5) create the database
    - now that django knows where the database is, go into the home directory. type ./bin/production migrate thunderdome